Invoca/style-guide/python/README.md

 ## PEP-20: The Zen of Python

 [PEP-20](https://peps.python.org/pep-0020/#the-zen-of-python) defines the so-called Zen of Python which is a set of principles for writing clean, idiomatic python code.
 Where PEP-8 is prescriptive, this is much more abstract and interpretive.
-While this shouldn't be taken as scripture, it useful to apply these abstract principles when faced with ambiguity.
+While this shouldn't be taken as scripture, it may be useful to apply these abstract principles when faced with ambiguity.

 ```text
 Beautiful is better than ugly.